Part I: Origins (Read Part II here)

 One aspect of the 60s and 70s often overshadowed by nostalgia for the drug/sex culture was that it also was an extremely materialistic culture, in which would-be “free spirits” tended to enjoy safety nets provided by parents.
 Jobs enjoyed this safety net, living with his parents when he wanted, throwing tantrums until they sent him to an expensive liberal arts college, then dropping out and coming back home when he felt like it or ran out of money.
 It so happens that, many years later, I taught for a year at the college he attended for a year.
 Red sorry, Reed College in Portland, Oregon is one of those places where students dress in black to show how depressing it is to be young and well-off; lots of Volvos in the parking lot when I was there.
 And the drug culture remained.
 By my second semester at Reed several students had overdosed on illegal drugs.
 When the President, a “good” leftie from Oberlin, decided to take the minimal action of proposing a faculty resolution decrying the self-destructive behavior he was in for a surprise.
 At first I thought the principal opposition speaker was a bag lady.
 It turned out she was just some English professor in a poncho.
 She was nearly in tears as she argued that “we” could not hope to engage productively with students if we began with such a “superior attitude.”
 The resolution failed by an overwhelming margin.

 Self-indulgence.
 An unearned sense of moral superiority.
 Refusal to take responsibility for one’s actions.
-I’ll get to the flip side of Jobs’ character in a future post.
-But for now it’s interesting to dwell on the things he learned from a typical upbringing in the San Francisco Bay Area of the baby boom era.
+I will get to the flip side of Jobs’ character in a future post.
+But for now it is interesting to dwell on the things he learned from a typical upbringing in the San Francisco Bay Area of the baby boom era.
 Now that these baby boomers have gotten older (“matured” seems a wildly inappropriate term) San Francisco and Silicon Valley continue to be on “the cutting edge” in many ways, most of them culturally and spiritually damaging.

 Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.